-Instructions Text entered and displayed in terminal window
+Instructions Text entered and displayed in terminal window (M)odify any of this or (C)ontinue?
+[M] c Type c, then press Enter.
+Wait for non-volatile storage update.
+Updating non-volatile storage.
+This may take a whileDone Wait for initialization.
+Initializing Enclosure Services InterfaceDone NOTE: If the network cable is not connected, the console stops at the message "Waiting for Ethernet Link".
+If you cannot connect network cabling at this time, cycle the power on the PFR 500 Controller chassis, then continue with this procedure.
 Wait for reboot, plus 10 seconds, to allow the Enclosure Services Interface initialization to start.
-Rebooting now for new system parameters to take effect Ciprico Web Manager Copyright Ciprico Inc. 2000

-NETWORK INTERFACE PARAMETERS: IP address on LAN is 192.168.0.11 LAN interface's subnet mask is 255.255.255.0 COMMUNICATION PARAMETERS: Serial channels will use a baud rate of 9600 HARDWARE PARAMETERS: This board's MAC Address is 0:20:46:11:15:81 APPLICATION PARAMETERS: Boot Ciprico Network Server Mail and SNMP notification will occur for Warnings and Critical events.
+Rebooting now for new system parameters to take effect Ciprico Web Manager Copyright Ciprico Inc. 2000 NETWORK INTERFACE PARAMETERS: IP address on LAN is 192.168.0.11 LAN interface's subnet mask is 255.255.255.0 COMMUNICATION PARAMETERS: Serial channels will use a baud rate of 9600 HARDWARE PARAMETERS: This board's MAC Address is 0:20:46:11:15:81 APPLICATION PARAMETERS: Boot Ciprico Network Server Mail and SNMP notification will occur for Warnings and Critical events.
 SNMP TRAP CONFIGURATION: TRAP COMMUNITY NAME 'public' TRAP MANAGER #1 IP Address 192.168.0.10 After board is reset, start-up code will wait 10 seconds

+Instructions Text entered and displayed in terminal window

-Wait for initialization then Initializing Enclosure Services Interface Done
+Wait for initialization, then Initializing Enclosure Services InterfaceDone

 proceed to step 3 of this Started Monitor

 procedure.
 Started SNMP Agent

 Started FTP Flash Loader

 NOTE: If the network cable Started Web Server

 is not connected, the console Started Telnet Server

 stops at the message

 "Waiting for Ethernet

 Link".
 If you cannot Ciprico Web Manager Network Server

 connect network cabling at Revision: 2.3.7

 this time, cycle the power on Compiled: 01/23/02 00:28:24 CST

+the RAID Controller chassis,

-then proceed to stop 3 Cinricott
+then proceed to step 3 Ciprico#

 following this table.
-You will Cipitco#
+You will

 not be able to monitor

-vourRAID chassis with
+yourRAID chassis with

-NetCentral, or undate its
+NetCentral, or update its

 firmware.